bacda/modelSnapshot/README.md

 In essence, the model is a hierarchical latent-variable Noisy-OR statistical model for online processing of sequential multivariate data, developed theoretically following predictive-processing principles.
 It ingests a multivariate time series incrementally (one step at a time), learns a set of sparse latent "generators" acting as temporal predictors, and uses combinations of these generators to reconstruct the current observation and predict future structure.

-## State, Tracing, and Logging infrastructure
+## State, tracing, and logging infrastructure

-The implementation includes a state and tracing system designed to make model runs reproducible, inspectable, and shareable.
+The implementation includes a state and tracing system designed for experimentation.
+It makes runs reproducible, editable, inspectable, and shareable.

 ###### **`.state` Files**